MMGehrke/SafeTravels/PLAUSIBLE_DENIABILITY_IMPLEMENTATION.md

 ## 🎯 Feature Overview

-This implementation provides a "Plausible Deniability" architecture that disguises the SafeTravels app as a functional Calculator.
+This implementation provides a "Plausible Deniability" architecture that disguises the Galois app as a functional Calculator.
 The real app is only accessible after entering a secret PIN sequence.

 ---